-The following Local Government guidance note Produced in partnership with Joy Hopkinson of London Borough of Lambeth Council provides comprehensive and up to date legal information covering:
+The following Local Government practice note produced in partnership with Joy Hopkinson of London Borough of Lambeth Council provides comprehensive and up to date legal information covering:

 A connected person is defined under The Care Planning, Placement and Case Review (England) Regulations 2010, SI 2010/959, reg 24 as 'a relative, friend or other person connected with C'.